Donal McKeown: Bishop of Derry

+His resignation was accepted in July 2026 and his successor Michael Router was announced on the same day.

 Apostolic Administrator of Down and Connor

 Following the appointment of Noël Treanor as Apostolic Nuncio to the European Union on 26 November 2022, McKeown was announced as Apostolic Administrator of Down and Connor on 21 January 2023.
-He will serve in this role until the installation of Alan McGuckian, following his appointment as Bishop of Down and Connor on 2 February 2024.
+He served in this role until the installation of Alan McGuckian, following his appointment as Bishop of Down and Connor on 2 February 2024.